rockymadden/canvas-lms-cloud/readme.md

 ## Firewall Design

-All publicly available ports/protocols have IP based rate-limiting to help mitigate abuse and attacks (e.g. if you ping more than once a second, your requests are dropped).
+All publicly available ports/protocols have IP based rate-limiting to help mitigate abuse and attacks (e.g. if you ping more than once per second, your requests would be dropped).
 For details, check out the [iptables rules template](https://github.com/rockymadden/canvas-lms-cloud/blob/master/src/ansible/roles/common/templates/etc/iptables/rules.v4.j2).

 ### Co-Hosts
 ---